Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	:local:

 Overview
 --------

 This section presents some informations regarding the hardware and software infrastructure recommended to run a server-side Orge instance.

 An Orge server is the part of the Orge system which is linking the simulated world to remote peers.
-It is neither responsible for the world simulation nor for the client-side processings; it is the interface in-between.
+It is neither responsible for the world simulation nor for the client-side processing; it is the interface in-between.

 It allows to inject events and retrieve informations from the Orge virtual world, which otherwise would live its life in a black box.

 An Orge server must be able to handle multiple clients interacting concurrently with the same universe.

-A logical Orge server can be made of several software servers, instanciated on the same computer or in a set of networked computers (ex: a cluster).
+A logical Orge server can be made of several software servers, instantiated on the same computer or in a set of networked computers (ex: a cluster).
 It allows to share the load (memory, network and processing power) and to have communicating gateways between a set of simulated worlds.

 Some basic client/server concerns must be dealt with:

-	- the authentification of clients
+	- the authentication of clients

 	- the update of the Orge code without stopping the simulation (hot code reload with preservation of the server state)